-We are a stem cell company headquartered in South San Francisco, California, focused on drug discovery, drug rescue and regenerative medicine.
+We are a stem cell company headquartered in South San Francisco, California, focused on drug rescue and regenerative medicine.
 We believe better cells lead to better medicinesTM and that the key to making better cells is precisely controlling the differentiation of human pluripotent stem cells, which are the building blocks of all cells of the human body.
-Our stem cell technology platform, which we refer to as Human Clinical Trials in a Test Tube, is based on a combination of proprietary and exclusively licensed technologies for controlling the differentiation of human pluripotent stem cells and producing the multiple types of mature, non-transformed, functional, adult human cells that we use, or plan to use, to reproduce complex human biology and disease and assess, in vitro, the potential therapeutic benefits and safety risks of new drug candidates.
+Our stem cell technology platform, which we refer to as Human Clinical Trials in a Test Tube, is based on a combination of proprietary and exclusively licensed technologies for controlling the differentiation of human pluripotent stem cells and producing multiple types of mature, functional, adult human cells that we use, or plan to use, to reproduce complex human biology and disease.
+We have used the human heart cells and liver cells we produce to design and develop CardioSafe 3D and LiverSafe 3D, our customized in vitro biological assay systems for assessing, respectively, the potential cardiac toxicity and liver toxicity of small molecule new drug rescue candidates.
+We believe our Human Clinical Trials in a Test Tube platform, anchored by CardioSafe 3D and LiverSafe 3D and LiverSaf